-The FCO advise against all travel within 25km of Eritrea’s border with Ethiopia with the exception of the town of Senafe.
+The FCO advise against all travel within 25km of Eritrea’s border with Ethiopia, with the exception of the town of Senafe.
 On 9 September 2018, border crossings between Eritrea and Ethiopia started reopening.
 However, it is not clear to what extent demining has taken place and in which areas.
 In most places, the border is neither marked nor obvious.

 The FCO advise against all travel to Eritrea’s border with Sudan, with the exception of the road to, and main town of Tessenei.
 There are ongoing reports of armed groups operating in and around the border area.

 Avoid travelling after dark in rural areas.
 Road signage and barriers are scarce, and steep drops are common.
 In many parts of the country roads are difficult or impassable during the rainy season.